 Massachusetts law (Sec.
 203A) requires disclosure that information on disciplinary history and the registration of the adviser and its associated persons may be obtained by contacting the Public Reference Branch of the U.S. Securities and Exchange Commission at (202) 551-8090 or the Massachusetts Securities Division, One Ashburton Place, 17th Floor, Boston, Massachusetts 02108 or (617) 727-3548.

-NOTIFICATION OF BEAUMONT FINANCIAL PARTNERS, LLC’S PROXY POLICY
+NOTIFICATION OF BEAUMONT CAPITAL MANAGEMENT, LLC’S PROXY POLICY

-In accordance with SEC Rule 206(4)-6 of the Investment Advisers Act of 1940 relating to Proxy Voting, Beaumont is notifying you of its following Proxy Policy: As a matter of current policy, Beaumont Financial Partners, LLC, does not vote proxies on behalf of its clients.
-While all Beaumont’s Investment Advisory Agreements grant the firm the legal ability to do so, we are not required to.
-If our current proxy policy changes, we will notify you promptly.
+In accordance with SEC Rule 206(4)-6 of the Investment Advisers Act of 1940 relating to Proxy Voting, BCM is notifying you of its Proxy Policy: As a matter of current policy, BCM does not vote proxies on behalf of its clients unless contractually obligated to do so.
+While BCM’s Investment Advisory Agreements grant the firm the legal ability to do so, we are not required to.
+If our current proxy policy changes, we will promptly notify our clients.

 ANNUAL FORM ADV OFFERING

-Additionally, our Disclosure Document is available via our website, www.bfpartners.com.
+Additionally, our Disclosure Document is available via our website, investbcm.com.

-You do not need to call or do anything as a result of this notice, however feel free to contact us if you have any questions.
+No action is required as a result of this notice; however, please contact us if you have any questions.